Kiranjith83/SA/SA.md

   - Only SSE-S3 and if enabled KMS encrypted objects are supported.

 ## S3 Permission
+Overall 3 types of control
+- Bucket policy
+- Object policy
+- IAM
+- S3 permissions
   - Comes with legacy sec baggage.
-  - Very S3 bucket is owned by the account.
+  - Every S3 bucket is owned by the account.
   - Only entity initially has access is the account that created the bucket.
   - Identity Policies and attach to IAM Entities.
     - You cannot provide S3 identity policy for IAM Identities that you have no control.
 (Or from other IAM Account).